 Research

 Our overall aim is to understand the role of the neural mechanisms involved in emotional behaviour in the development of psychotic symptoms and psychotic disorders such as schizophrenia, and to investigate whether targeting these mechanisms can help design new therapeutic strategies for psychosis.
-We do this through three interrelated research themes:
+We do this through several interrelated research themes:

 Emotion circuit-based studies of the extended psychosis phenotype